Father-Son Team Raising Money For STARS In Memory Of Brad Wall - PembinaValleyOnline.com

 James Wall and his son Cody are travelling to a remote island in Manitoba today to raise money for STARS Air Ambulance.
 The STARS Rescue on the Island event raises money to keep the emergency response helicopter in the air.

-The cause hits especially close to home for the Walls; STARS carried Cody's brother Brad to the hospital after a tragic crash in March, 2017.
+The cause hits especially close to home for the Winkler residents; STARS carried Cody's brother Brad to the hospital after a tragic crash in March 2017.
 While his brother would succumb to his injuries in hospital, the Walls say raising money for the service is important, "I want STARS to be there for the next person that needs them," James says.
 "It's a valuable service that we need especially out here in the Pembina Valley."

 On average, STARS representatives say it's approximately 25 minutes from the Pembina Valley to hospital in Winnipeg by helicopter.